 I have heard this story many times with potential clients and as much as I would love to create a Trust for them and gladly take their money, I explain to them it is not always necessary and they can keep their money for something else.
 You can pick your chin up from off the floor.
 Yes, I am an attorney who just told you something that would make me money may not be necessary and to keep your money.

-There are many reasons to create a trust; however your particular situation may not be one of them.
-If a client wants one for the heck of it I am more than happy to prepare it, but before anyone makes that decision, they should be will educated to determine if it is in fact necessary.
+There are many reasons to create a trust; however, your particular situation may not be one of them.
+If a client wants one for the heck of it I am more than happy to prepare it, but before anyone makes that decision, they should be well educated to determine if it is in fact necessary.

 5 Reasons You Need A Trust: